kshaffer/theory1/week3.md

 - any other Sept 10 fundamentals quizzes for categories in which you haven't reached a mastery level (or grade) you are happy with

-### For Tuesday, September 12, 7am:
+### For Tuesday, September 15, 7am:

 Read/watch the following:

-- [Triads and seventh chords](http://openmusictheory.com/triads.html) (from "Seventh chords" to the end)
 - [Meter](http://openmusictheory.com/meter.html)

 Take the following quizzes in D2L (under Content >> Week 4):

-- Reading/video quiz - Sept 12
+- Reading/video quiz - Sept 15
-- Triad ID - Sept 12
+- Triad ID - Sept 15
-- any other Sept 12 fundamentals quizzes for categories in which you haven't reached a mastery level (or grade) you are happy with
+- any other Sept 15 fundamentals quizzes for categories in which you haven't reached a mastery level (or grade) you are happy with